hritikjha/Traffic-Sign-Classifier/README.md

-# Traffic-Sign-Classifier
+# RoadEye
-A traffic sign classifier model was made using CNN and it was deployed on a web app which was made using Streamlit platform where we get the description of the uploaded traffic sign.
+A system which detects and classify road traffic sign in the vehicle ,which can move the vehicle accordingly.